This page contains directions for setting up a development environment for EDD on macOS.

 That means Docker was not successfully installed from Homebrew.
 Try getting the

-docker-compose utility manages launching multiple services in multiple
+sub-command manages launching multiple services in multiple containers, based

-should display some help text describing the options for using the tool.
-If you
+some help text describing the options for using the tool.
+If you do not see

 Resources available for Docker containers are set in the Docker menu